We’ll get to the sex therapist shortly. Our first port of call is sex callers at Lifeline.

 Some of us make sex calls to free helplines.
 Some of us have sex with strangers.
 Some of us are serial monogamists.
 Some of us are serial cheaters.
 Some of us are faux-polyamorous.
 Some of us go celibate rather than struggle with human intimacy.
 Some of us are in relationships with people we don’t know and who don’t know us.

-Click here to subscribe – get my latest fortnightly articles on habits and all sorts of tenuously related stuff.
-You’ll also get a FREE download which outlines a simple but powerful psychology tactic for beating procrastination: ‘How To Get the Mind-Focusing Effects of Ritalin – Without Taking The Drug’.
+Sick of struggling with procrastiantion habits?
+Then click here to subscribe – get my latest fortnightly articles on habits and all sorts of tenuously related stuff.
+PLUS you’ll also get a FREE download which outlines a simple but powerful psychology tactic for beating procrastination: ‘How To Get the Mind-Focusing Effects of Ritalin – Without Taking The Drug’.
 While I used several psychology tactics to get myself from university dropout to PhD, if I could only pick one, this is it.